Detection of disk-jet co-precession in a tidal disruption event

-To test the disk-jet precession scenario, we first introduced a rigid-body LT precession model under conditions where the accretion rate remained above the Eddington limit during the first year of a TDE involving a SMBH with a mass of $10^{6.7\pm0.5}~M_{\odot}$ disrupted a solar-like star.
+\textbf{Disk-jet co-precession model}\\ To test the disk-jet precession scenario, we first introduced a rigid-body LT precession model under conditions where the accretion rate remained above the Eddington limit during the first year of a TDE involving a SMBH with a mass of $10^{6.7\pm0.5}~M_{\odot}$ disrupted a solar-like star.
 During this period, the disk remains geometrically thick, characterized by a disk angular semi-thickness $H/R>\alpha$, where $\alpha$ is the disk viscosity parameter \cite{Shakura1973}, $H$ is the disk thickness, and $R$ is the disk radius.
-The disk is assumed to extend from the ISCO to the debris circularization radius \cite{Stone2012,Franchini2016}, and the amplitude of the X-ray variations is attributed to changes in the disk's projected area and periodic obscuration by the outer disk (see Supplementary~\ref{sec:disk_precession} for details).
+The disk is assumed to extend from the ISCO to the debris circularization radius \cite{Stone2012,Franchini2016}, and the amplitude of the X-ray variations is attributed to changes in the disk's projected area and periodic obscuration by the outer disk (see Fig.~\ref{fig:schematics_model}A and Supplementary~\ref{sec:disk_precession}).
 The BH spin parameter can then be estimated by assuming that the observed period $T_{\rm prec}\sim19.6$~days corresponds to the LT precession period.
-Adopting several power-law indices for the surface density profile \cite{Franchini2016}, and a BH mass range of $M_\bullet=10^{6.7\pm0.5}~M_\odot$, we found that the spin parameter $a_\bullet$ fell within the range of $-(0.46-0.14)$ or $0.11-0.35$ (Fig.~\ref{fig:MCMC_precession}).
-Since a negative spin parameter would result in a larger ISCO and, consequently, a larger inner disk radius, it would be challenging to explain the observed hot disk emission and could even hinder the occurrence of the TDE.
+Adopting several power-law indices for the surface density profile \cite{Franchini2016}, and a BH mass range of $M_\bullet=10^{6.7\pm0.5}~M_\odot$, we found that the spin parameter $a_\bullet$ fell within the range of $-(0.46-0.14)$ or $0.11-0.35$ (Fig.~\ref{fig:MCMC_precession}A).
+Since a negative spin parameter would result in a larger ISCO and, consequently, a larger inner disk radius, it would be challenging to explain the observed hot disk.
 Therefore, a positive spin parameter was favored.
-Eventually, with this model we are able to reasonably reproduce the observed variations and constrain the observer's viewing angle relative to the BH spin to \(\theta_{\rm obs} \sim 38.4 ^{+0.5\circ}_{-0.6}\), and the disk precession angle to \(\theta_{\rm i} \sim 14.5^\circ \pm0.5^\circ\) (see the schematics in Fig.~\ref{fig:schematics_model}a).
+By modeling the X-ray lightcurve, we constrained the observer's viewing angle relative to the BH spin to \(\theta_{\rm obs} \sim 38.4 ^{+0.5\circ}_{-0.6}\), and the disk precession angle to \(\theta_{\rm i} \sim 14.5^\circ \pm0.5^\circ\) (Fig.~\ref{fig:MCMC_precession}B).